spettersson/splunk4patientprivacy/data_guidelines.md

 - A search string that identifies the relevant events from the specific journal system.
     - The search should reference the index, host, source, and sourcetype fields with their appropriate values.
 These are index-time fields that are  mandatory fields across all data sources in Splunk and provides metadata about where the data source originated from and where it is stored in Splunk.
     - Depending on the journal system, additional field-value pairs and search terms to narrow down the events to the desired event categorization.
-- A reference to the tag 'journal'.
+- A reference to the tag 'journalaccess'.